AriFordsham/GHCWiki/backpack.md

 ### The Backpack library frontend

 The Backpack IR is a representation of the **pre-shape** of a Backpack component; the IR is sufficient to determine what instantiated components must be built, and how a component is instantiated.
 (This is an abstraction of the package shape in the Backpack paper, which incorporates both module identities as well as the identities for entities defined in the modules.
-Entity information is not needed for build planning, so the Backpack IR does not include it.)
+Entity information is not needed for build planning, so the Backpack IR does not include it.
+You DON'T have to look at import declarations because signatures are per package, not per module.)

 Here is the IR type: